-If you meet the requirements set out in Article 7.8 up to and including Article 7.12 you will be paid an allowance for overtime.
-This allowance is a percentage of the hourly wage.
+If you meet the requirements set out in Article 7.8 up to and including Article 7.12 you will be paid an allowance for working overtime.
+You can choose between compensation in time off or cash, unless the employer has clear, motivated objections against this choice, based on organisational considerations.